Reb Anderson: Dharma heirs

 Sobun Katherine Thanas received shiho from Tenshin Roshi in 1988 and later was installed as abbess of the Santa Cruz Zen Center.
 Zengyu Paul Discoe, Chikudo Jerome Peterson and Ananda Claude Dalenburg also received shiho in 1988 (Ananda was the inspiration for the character Bud Diefendorf in Jack Kerouac's novel The Dharma Bums).
 Anderson gave shiho to his student Jiko Linda Cutts in 1996, who went on to serve as co-abbess of the San Francisco Zen Center from 2000 until 2007.
 She has served as Central Abbess of San Francisco Center from 2014 to 2019.
 Jakujo Gary McNabb received shiho in 1998.
 Furyu Nancy Schroeder received shiho 1999.
 She was installed as the abiding abbess of Green Gulch Farm Zen Center and has served from 2014 to the present.
 Myo Denis Lahey received shiho in 1999 and became head teacher of the Hartford Street Zen Center, Issan-ji, in San Francisco.
 In 2000 Taigen Dan Leighton received shiho.
 Leighton has since gone on to establish the Mountain Source Sangha and after moving to Chicago, Ancient Dragon Zen Gate.
 In 2002 Meiya Wender received shiho.
 She now conducts japanese tea ceremony classes at Green Gulch.
 Also in 2002, Anderson gave shiho to Leslie James, his first dharma entrustment to a lay teacher.
 She is a long-time resident of Tassajara Zen Mountain Center, the monastic center of San Francisco Zen Center.
 In 2003 Setsuan Gaelyn Godwin became Tenshin Roshi's Dharma successor and became Houston Zen Center's Abiding Teacher (2003) and abbot of Houston Zen Center in 2012.
 In 2005, she received the title of 'Kaikyoshi' from the Soto School of Japan.
 In 2005 Kiku Christina Lehnherr received shiho from Tenshin Roshi and served as San Francisco Zen Center's City Center abbess from 2012 to 2014.
 Taiyo Lipscomb received shiho in 2009, and in 2010, Kōkyō Henkel received shiho.
 Gentaku Susan O'Connell received shiho June 2017, Korin Nyuyu Charlie Pokorny received shiho in 2018.
 He is currently teaching at Brooklyn Zen Center.
+Shingan Sokei Thiemo Blank received shiho in 2025.